Outpatients Department

 • Recent X-rays or medical images and their reports, if applicable.

 • Activities to keep you entertained while waiting (for example, a book, music player with headphones, crosswords).
-There is also a television and magazines available in the waiting area.
+There are televisions in the waiting area.

-• If you have any particular medical needs we suggest you come prepared (for example, bring your medicines, if you are diabetic please bring food).
+• If you have any particular medical needs, we suggest you come prepared (for example, bring your medicines, if you are a diabetic, please bring food).

 • To avoid missing your appointment we suggest you collect refreshments from the cafes located in the foyer of the hospital before checking in.
-If you need to leave the waiting area for any reason please inform staff at the reception desk.
+If you need to leave the waiting area for any reason, please inform staff at the reception desk.

 Who can I bring with me to my appointment?